golubitsky/explorations/system-design/acing-system-design-interview-book-notes/ch03-non-functional-requirements.md

       - Current request rate being processed by the system
       - Commonly used interchangeably (incorrectly) with bandwidth
       - Inverse of latency — a system with low latency has high throughput
-  - **Fault Tolerance**
-    - Ability of the system to continue operating when some components fail
-    - Prevention of permanent harm resulting from downtime
   - **Security**
     - Prevention of unauthorized access to systems
   - **Privacy**